|

 - Credit: photographers, videographers, reporters, and journalists in the West Bank, news agencies, and other sources.

 GLOSM/PARES does not recognize the territory, colonized by the Israeli entity since May 1948, as a state or country.
 This includes rejecting the entire city of Jerusalem as the capital of the entity.
-One cannot claim a land on religionized ideological grounds, while no scientific evidence confirms the claim.
+One cannot claim a land on the grounds of a religionized ideology, when no scientific evidence confirms the claim.
 In particular, when the claim was first made by people from another continent.

 The UN has passed several resolutions concerning Al-Aqsa Mosque, notably UNSC Resolution 271 (1969) after the 1969 arson, calling on Israel to respect international law in occupied Jerusalem, and later resolutions emphasizing the need to preserve the historical status quo, protect holy sites, and ensure free access, often condemning Israeli actions that threaten peace and security, like excavations or restrictions.
 These resolutions consistently hold Israel responsible as the occupying power for maintaining the sanctity and accessibility of Al-Aqsa and other holy sites, calling for adherence to the Geneva Conventions and UN principles.